linka-cloud/d2vm/examples/full/README.md

 ```bash
 virt-install --name workstation --disk $OUTPUT --import --memory 4096 --vcpus 4 --nographics --cpu host --channel unix,target.type=virtio,target.name='org.qemu.guest_agent.0'
 ```
+... you should be automatically logged in with a **oh-my-zsh** shell

 From an other terminal you should be able to find the VM ip address using:
 ```bash